This article was updated on October 5th, 2023

 There are many other things that can masquerade as a skin tag in dogs.
 It is therefore important to be able to recognize what is and what isn’t a skin tag, as the treatment may be very different.

 Dog warts, like skin tags, are benign lumps on your dog’s skin.
 They are caused by an infection with a virus known as canine papillomavirus, and while they generally won’t cause any harm to your dog, they can be easily mistaken for cancerous tumors.
 Therefore, it’s always important to have them checked by your vet.
-If you are not sure if your dog has a wart or a skin tag, make sure you read our article: Is it a Wart or a Skin Tag?
+Read our article: Is it a Wart or a Skin Tag?

 Skin Tags Q&A with Dr. Alex Crow, Veterinarian